Avaiga/taipy-doc/docs/release-notes/index.md

 <h4><strong><code>taipy-core</code></strong> 3.2.0 </h4>

-- The `taipy.get_scenarios()` and `taipy.get_primary_scenarios()^` methods now accept optional parameters to sort the output list of scenarios by name, id, creation date, or tag.
-For more information, please refer to [Get all scenarios](../manuals/userman/sdm/scenario/index.md#get-all-scenarios) and [Get primary scenarios](../manuals/userman/sdm/scenario/index.md#get-primary-scenarios).
+- The `taipy.get_scenarios()` and `taipy.get_primary_scenarios()^` methods now accept optional parameters to:

+    - sort the output list of scenarios by name, id, creation date, or tag
+    - filter the output list of scenarios that are created in a specific time range.<br/>
+  For more information, please refer to
+  [Get all scenarios](../manuals/userman/sdm/scenario/index.md#get-all-scenarios) and [Get primary scenarios](../manuals/userman/sdm/scenario/index.md#get-primary-scenarios).